Will the U.S. Dollar Collapse in 2017?

 This Could Trigger a U.S. Dollar Collapse in 2017

-The American economy has a lot of momentum, but the unhinged trade policies for President Donald Trump could trigger a U.S. dollar collapse in 2017.
+The American economy has a lot of momentum, but the unhinged trade policies of President Donald Trump could trigger a U.S. dollar collapse in 2017.

-But is everything as it appears?
-Most likely, it is not.
-In fact, a U.S. dollar collapse 2017 could be imminent, depending or the free trade policy agenda of Donald J. Trump.
+While Trump remains optimistic about the U.S. economy, the fact is a U.S. dollar collapse in 2017 could be imminent, depending on the free trade policy agenda of Donald J. Trump.

 So why is the liberal international exchange of goods so paramount to the health of the U.S. dollar?
 One reason has to do with foreign demand of U.S. dollars.